Fort Mitchell, Kentucky

 Fort Mitchell is a home rule-class city in Kenton County, Kentucky, United States.
 The population was 8,702 at the 2020 census.
 It is part of the Cincinnati metropolitan area.

 History

 Fort Mitchell was the site of one of seven Civil War fortifications built for the Defense of Cincinnati.
 The community was named for General Ormsby M. Mitchel, a professor at Cincinnati College (now the University of Cincinnati) who designed the fortifications.

 Fort Mitchell was chartered as a city in 1910.
 It annexed South Ft.
 Mitchell (inc. 1927) in 1967 and Crescent Park in 1999.

+Fort Mitchell is often referred to as "Titletown," a nickname earned through the many KHSAA state championships won by Beechwood High School's athletic teams, as well as numerous KMEA state titles earned by its band.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.1 sqmi, all land.